midl-dev/midl-website.github.io/_posts/2020-05-26-Bake-or-delegate.md

 **"Should I delegate or bake?"** This is the question that all tezos token holders sooner or later ask themselves.

 The answer is - it depends.
 Tezos protocol has been designed to reward token holders as long as they participate in the network whether actively or passively.
-The list of questions below can help you narrow-down the solution which is the most applicable to your situation.
+The list of questions below can help you narrow down the solution which is the most applicable to your situation.

 We assume that you are familiar with the basics of baking operation on [Tezos network](https://tezos.com/get-started/#bake-validate-basics).
 If not, Tezos website provides a detailed overview of the protocol.